Global Site

 Step 3

-Map suppliers related to the above risks, evaluate the nature and scope of potential impacts, and conduct third-party audits by an external auditing firm specializing in human rights and occupational health and safety for selected suppliers (13 companies from fiscal 2022 through fiscal 2024).
-Incidents of nonconformance identified in these audits (for example, long working hours or inadequate evacuation routes) are evaluated and ranked according to the following four categories from the viewpoints of human rights and occupational health and safety under Japanese law and global standards.
+Incidents of nonconformance identified in these audits (long working hours or inadequate evacuation routes, etc.) are evaluated and ranked according to the following four categories from the viewpoints of human rights and occupational health and safety under Japanese law and global standards.
 We provide feedback to suppliers and request corrective action.

 Supply Chain Risk Assessment Results and Corrective Action